External Scholarship Information

 We offer a tool to help you find scholarships offered by organizations outside of CMU.
 You'll create an academic profile to connect you with external scholarship opportunities you may qualify for.

 Another way to search for scholarships is to use specialized scholarship search websites.
 The sites listed here are among the most popular search sites.
 Remember, you should not pay for a scholarship search or to apply for any scholarship.

 - Scholarship Opportunities for Minority Students

 - Scholarship Search by Sallie Mae

 Helpful hints for searching for scholarships

 - Do not pay to apply for a scholarship.
-Do not pay for any kind of "processing" fee.
+Do not pay for any "processing" fee.

-- Begin the scholarship search a year prior to the academic year of the award.
+- Begin the scholarship search a year before the academic year of the award.

 - Be very careful about providing private information.
 You should never have to submit your social security number or other confidential information.

 - 7 Steps to Writing a Winning Scholarship Essay